pablohaller/algolia-instantsearch/README.md

-# Building Cool Searching UIs with Algolia and InstantSearch
+# Building Cool Searching UIs with Algolia and React-InstantSearch

 # What are we going to do?

 We're gonna create a search app using Algolia, and their amazing library, InstantSearch.
 Our tech stack will be NextJS, as it will help us to upload the data we need to Algolia, creating the UI alongside TailwindCSS.

+We're gonna pick some characters from a videogame (Genshin Impact) and display them in a fancy way, being able to click around to filter and expand our character's data.

 You ready?
 I'm not.